It's easy to make these vegetarian meatball subs at home using storebought or homemade meatballs! They are perfect for family dinners or game days.

 jump to recipe

 An easy weeknight dinner recipe is priceless, and thankfully these vegetarian meatball subs are just that kind of recipe.

 - diet-friendly: vegetarian, vegan optional (just use vegan cheese and butter!), soy-free and nut-free

 - flavorful garlic butter makes these better than your average sub

 - ready in 30 minutes if you use premade meatballs

 This post contains affiliate links.
 As an Amazon associate I earn from qualifying purchases; read my disclaimer policy for more information.

 This recipe can be easily customized but you will need several main ingredients:

-- sub rolls (I use whole wheat but white will also work)
+Sub rolls: I use whole wheat but white also works.

 Start by melting butter and garlic powder in a microwave-safe dish.
 This can also be done on the stove.